 The sports brand Nike first breathed life back in 1964 and has been innovating ever since.
 You don’t need to be a world-renowned athlete to appreciate the incredible comfort, support, and durability of a Nike sneaker.
 Nike has undoubtedly released some of the most popular and timeless sneakers of all time.
 Whether for sport, fun in the outdoors or casual wear, they’ve consistently delivered.
 Grab a pair of Nike from iPrice HK!

-Top Nike Price List 2020
+Top Nike Price List 2021

 |Top 10 products||Price||Store|

-|Nike AIR Force 1 Sneakers||HK$ 2,422.00||Farfetch|
+|Nike AIR Force 1 '07 PRM Sneakers||HK$ 1,719.00||Farfetch|

-|Nike AIR Force 1 Sneakers||HK$ 1,425.00||Farfetch|
+|Nike AIR Force 1 Shadow Sneakers||HK$ 1,845.00||Farfetch|

-|Nike AIR Force 1 '07 Lowtop Sneakers||HK$ 1,676.00||Farfetch|
+|Nike AIR Force 1 '07 Penny Sneakers||HK$ 1,929.00||Farfetch|

 Welcome to Nike HK!
 One of the biggest sports shoes and sportswear conglomerates of the world is none other than Nike.
 This sports brand giant is undoubtedly the most trusted name not just among professional athletics but also among sports enthusiasts.
 Nike Running shoes like the Nike Roshe feature the Nike Flyknit and Nike Lunarlon technology to help set your best lap time.

 Nike Sneakers or other Nike Shoes like Nike Air Jordans, Nike Cortez, Nike Airforce 1, Nike Air Max and the Nike Jordans can be worn with jeans for the perfect Nike Streetwear look.
 Nike also makes football and futsal shoes like the Nike Vapormax and for a relaxing day at the beach, you can wear your Nike Slides.
-Very few branding logos that can be recognized at the first glance and Nike’s “swoosh” logo that imitates a tick – a figurative symbol of “Just do it”, is one of them.
+Very few branding logos that can be recognised at first glance and Nike’s “swoosh” logo that imitates a tick – a figurative symbol of “Just do it”, is one of them.
 Read more to find out the 5 most iconic Nike pairs in Hong Kong!

 Though Cortez style is a streetwear classic these days, the revolutionary track shoes were designed in 1972 by Olympic athletics coach and Nike co-founder, Bill Bowerman.
 They’re built for comfort and speed, and it comes in a ton of sleek colourways.
 You can get this shoe in HK starting from HK$ 600 to HK$ 900.